codingMustache/codingMustache/README.md

 ## Joke of the Day

-Two peanuts were walking down the street.
-One was a salted.
+I had a rough day, and then somebody went and ripped the front and back pages from my dictionary.
+It just goes from bad to worse.

 ## Daily Trivia

-Which programming language shares its name with an island in Indonesia?
+In CSS, which of these values CANNOT be used with the &quot;position&quot; property?
- 1. Python
+ 1. absolute
- 2. C
+ 2. relative
- 3. Jakarta
+ 3. static
- 4. Java
+ 4. center

 <details>
   <summary>Answer</summary>
-  Java
+  center
 </details>